Where and How to Find American Woodcock Habitat Throughout the Country

 Southern American Woodcock Habitat

 As the woodcock is a migratory bird species, most of them arrive at our southern states by December to overwinter.
 There are, however, some year-round residents on the northern edge of the south—Virginia, Tennessee, Arkansas—provided the weather conditions don’t get too harsh.
+Even the Midwest offers opportunities at woodcock hunting.
 Winter habitat types are very different in species, but similar in function to their summer habitat.

 In the Carolinas, woodcock seem to be more prevalent in floodplain forests adjacent to river systems and bottomlands along riparian areas.
 Unless they’re flooded.
 But if the soils are at least moist, foraging is easier for the birds.
 Instead of aspen, they may use various cane grass species, wax myrtle, privet, or briars for the same dense growth pattern and protection from predators.
 Clear-cut areas with regenerating oak and sweetgum saplings are great places for cover and daytime foraging.
 In Georgia, woodcock seem to use forested habitats and overgrown fields to roost at night.